Quick Takeaways

 Everything here is sourced from published research, real release changelogs, and documented integration specs.
 No projections, no market-size claims.

-The most significant development in AI agent memory research is the arrival of standardized benchmarks that make it possible to compare fundamentally different memory architectures on the same evaluation set.
+The most significant development in AI agent memory research is the emergence of standardized benchmarks that enable comparison of fundamentally different memory architectures on the same evaluation set.
 Three benchmarks now define the measurement landscape:

-1. LoCoMo: 1,540 questions across five categories testing memory recall across multi-session conversational data at varying difficulty levels: single-hop, multi-hop, open-domain, and temporal memory recall.
+LoCoMo: 1,540 questions across four categories testing memory recall across multi-session conversational data at varying difficulty levels: single-hop, multi-hop, open-domain, and temporal memory recall.
 Before LoCoMo, memory quality was mostly self-reported or evaluated on ad hoc tasks that were not reproducible across labs.

-The evaluation framework across all three benchmarks combines five measurement dimensions:
+The evaluation framework across all three benchmarks combines five dimensions:

 This combination prevents optimizing on one axis at the expense of others.
 A system that scores well on accuracy but requires 26,000 tokens per query is not production-viable.
 A system with low latency but poor recall is not useful.